patka/cognitor/README.md

 The goal is to have a small, stateless, extensible and configurable application that can be integrated into an existing environment by customizing the persistence.

+For more information go to the wiki: http://github.com/patka/cognitor/wiki